resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 Where `<hostname>` can also be the IP number of your affected machine.

+Um: Windows users: Just click the "Yes I Trust This Computer" button.

 -- *Slide End* --

-This command is in your cheat sheet: remember it - because you will need it!
+This command is in your cheat sheet if you ever need it!

 To recap: in this lesson we learnt about terminals and how to use one to connect to a running system using ssh, and then how to update the software on the Ubuntu based system using the package manager.